Application deadlines for fall 2026 incoming first-year students and transfer students:

 The requirements for honors include three parts that are part of a well-rounded honors education: scholarship in the classroom, experiential and applied learning, and engagement with the honors community.
 The requirements are meant to be completed across a student’s academic career at FDU.

 Scholarship (complete 8 total over 4 years): This is fulfilled through your academic coursework by taking courses that have an honors designation.
-See curriculum (below) for further information.
+See the curriculum (below) for further information.

-Honors Experience (complete 4 total over 4 years): This is applying honors learning outside of the classroom through service, travel or career experiences.
+Honors Experience (complete 4 total over 4 years): This is applying honors learning outside of the classroom through service, travel, or career experiences.
 Examples of an Honors Experience are

 - Honors UNIV 1001 (Transitioning to University Life)